Introduction

 Our Roadmap is as follows:

-• Providing some historical context for the letter; then
+- Providing historical context for the letter; then

-• Quoting the relevant portion from the letter; then
+- Quoting the relevant portion of the letter; then

 Historical Context